k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Edit the **TDM** and **POSTGRESQL_ADMIN** interfaces with the PostgreSQL connection details.

+  > When using Fabric Web Studio on Docker Compose or Postman, TDM and Fabric will share the same system DB instance.
+  >
+  > To obtain the system DB information, please open Fabric’s `workspace/config/config.ini` file.
+In the [system_db] section, you will find its attributes, including the SYSTEM_DB_DATABASE attribute.
+The **POSTGRESQL_ADMIN** database interface values need to match this.

   - Set the Host value.
     > This value is the space's name with `-postgres` appended.
     > E.g., If the space's name is `myspacepg`, the host will be myspacepg-postgres